Update Your Device | Replace Obsolete Apps

 — Unit 42

 Be careful where you obtain software.
 Downloading and installing software from third-party sites can put you at risk.
+Your best options are to download from the vendor's site or from the official store for your operating system.

 Search for what others have said about a program using the program name as the search criteria.
 Blogs often provide interesting insight to the usability of such programs and their relative merits.
+Be careful to assess based upon current versions of the program.
+I recommended this software and generally install many of those programs on client computers.

 When a program is no longer maintained, uninstall it then find a currently-supported replacement.